 Hypermobility can also sometimes be associated with rare conditions such as Marfan’s syndrome and other types of Ehlers-Danlos (eg Classic or Vascular type etc).
 Our physiotherapists are happy to treat clients with these conditions and are willing to liaise with other medical professionals on your behalf as necessary.

-At PhysioTec we are also aware that many “hypermobile” individuals present with joint stiffness.
+At PhysioTec we are also aware that many “hypermobile” individuals actually experience a feeling of joint stiffness.
 The stiffness often develops as the body tries to find a way to become more secure.
-The large, superficial muscles will often become overactive all around a joint, in effect splinting it and restricting motion.
+The large, superficial muscles will increase their activity all around a joint, in effect splinting it and restricting motion.
 Unfortunately this often creates its own problems of pain and injury.
 This excessive gripping makes movement and prolonged standing or sitting tiring.
 It can also worsen secondary problems such as dislocation, fatigue and dizziness.

 Initially we may use Real Time Ultrasound Scanning to retrain the deepest layer of muscles to provide a protective ‘corset’ around your joints.
 We can then train you to maintain good control around your joints during everyday movements or sporting techniques.
 Then once you have improved postural control the joint stiffness described above can improve.

 Our physiotherapists can also answer questions about how hypermobility can affect different systems of your body.
-Sharon, Annie and Megan are our physiotherapists with a special interest in this area.
+Sharon, Annie, Chen and Megan are our physiotherapists with a special interest in this area.

 Hakim AJ, Grahame R (2003).
 A simple questionnaire to detect hypermobility: an adjunct to the assessment of patients with diffuse musculoskeletal pain.
 Int J Clin Pract.
 2003 Apr;57(3):163-6.